 The cuitlacoche (Ustilago maydis) is currently the mushroom most linked to the Mexican culinary tradition.
 In the rainy months, we look for the corn covered by this organism in the markets, partly to ensure that it is fresh food, but also because of the image where corn, mushrooms, and corn melt.

-But in front of this reality we have another: as this mushroom does not have hard parts there is no archaeological data that suggests its use in Mesoamerica and there is nothing in the iconographic aspect.
-Bernardino de Sahagún (16th century), Historia general de las cosas de Nueva España, where it finally appears but not as food, but as something called cujtlacochi, which is described as a dirt that grows on top of corn.
+But in front of this reality, we have another: as this mushroom does not have hard parts there is no archaeological data that suggests its use in Mesoamerica and there is nothing in the iconographic aspect.
+Bernardino de Sahagún (16th century), Historia general de las cosas de Nueva España, where it finally appears but not as food, but as something called cujtlacochi, which is described as dirt that grows on top of the corn.
 This leads to the conclusion that in pre-Hispanic times it was not consumed and was only seen as an undesirable condition of the cornfields, so the question is inevitable: how did this fungus become a traditional Mexican food?

 To solve this unknown, let's go back to the triad milpa-maiz-cuitlacoche and see it from an evolutionary perspective.
 Let's remember that corn (Zea mays) is a domestic plant whose wild ancestor is a macollo called "teosinte" (Zea perennis).
 The process resulted in tall, single-stemmed plants and, above all, a larger and larger ear, from one with few grains to the current cobs.

 This process benefited mankind and other characters.
 Grasses are regularly parasitized by fungi of the genus Ustilago, recognizable only when the spike loses its consistency and is transformed into black powder, like ash, which is the spores.
 In the case of the cuitlacoche, when it invades the future ear, it alters its development and transforms the grains of the corn into bodies called soros, which when they grow into sacs, and when they mature, break and release something like mud, the spores.